hellyeah/fontebot/README.md

-Dave Fontebot is my friend, your friend, and everybody's friend.
+"I love you." -Dave Fontebot

 She's curious, warm, and welcoming.

 If you join #hackers on Slack, she will love you forever.